tommyhuangthu/EvoEF/README.md

 # What EvoEF can do?
 The following useful functions are supported by EvoEF:

-ComputeStability: compute the stability of a protein or protein complex (in PDB format).
+**ComputeStability**: compute the stability of a protein or protein complex (in PDB format).

-ComputeBinding: compute the binding affinity of a protein-protein complex.
+**ComputeBinding**: compute the binding affinity of a protein-protein complex.

-RepairStructure: repair incomplete side chains of a protein.
+**RepairStructure**: repair incomplete side chains of a protein.
 The side chains will be optimized to reduce steric clashes at the best.
 The hydroxyl hydrogens of Ser, Thr, and Tyr are optimized.
 Side-chain groups of His, Asn, and Gln may be flipped for optimizing hydrogen-bonding networks.

-BuildMutant: build mutation model.
+**BuildMutant**: build mutation model.

 OptimizeHydrogen: optimize hydroxyl hydrogens for Ser, Thr, and Tyr.